mltframework/mlt_web/developers/Framework.md

 the previous value.
 Note that it also possible to change type in this way too.

-Steps 6 and 7 demonstrate that the properties object handles deserialisation from strings.
+Steps 6 and 7 demonstrate that the properties object handles deserialization from strings.
 The string value of "0" is set, the integer value of 0 is retrieved.

-Steps 8 and 9 demonstrate that the properties object handles serialisation to strings.
+Steps 8 and 9 demonstrate that the properties object handles serialization to strings.

 To show all the name/value pairs in a properties, it is possible to iterate